JimmyTsai-Yun/112-2_DB_FinalProject/README.md

 Make sure your postgresql contain timescaledb extenstion.

 ## Datas for demo
-Please download the data from the following links.
-* input data
-* company stock data

-After downloading the datas, please run the following query to create a hybertable to store the data.
+Please run the following query to create a hybertable to store the data.
 <pre><code>DROP TABLE IF EXISTS company_stock_prices;

 CREATE TABLE company_stock_prices (